devbasitkhan/devbasitkhan/README.md

 Software Engineer & IT Specialist | Google IT Certified | Building Full-Stack Development Projects

 Software Engineer professional with 6+ years of real-world experience in technical support, troubleshooting, and business operations.
-I'm currently pursuing a BS in Software Engineering and building practical web development skills — HTML, CSS, and JavaScript — with a focus on delivering real, working solutions for clients.
+Degree in Software Engineering and building practical web development skills — HTML, CSS, and JavaScript — with a focus on delivering real, working solutions for clients.

 ## 🛠 Currently learning